nextpyp/pyp/docs/guide/picking3d.rst

 .. tip::

-    Virion centers can be obtained using any method for particle picking available in ``nextPYP`` (manual, size-based, neural network-based, etc).
-Since the virion radius is not estimated in this case, the constant  ``Virion radius (A)`` value will be assigned to all virions
+    Virion centers may be obtained using any method for particle picking available in ``nextPYP`` (manual, size-based, neural network-based, etc).
+Since the virion radius will not estimated in these cases, the constant  ``Virion radius (A)`` value will be assigned to all virions

 Virion segmentation
 -------------------